 Writing a book is an amazing experience.
-I’ll admit, I didn’t have a clue what I was getting into when I started writing a memoir in 2019.
+I’ll admit, I didn’t have a clue what I was getting into when I started writing my first book, a memoir, in 2019.
 I had no idea how to organize and prepare for such a large project.
 Ultimately, I just began.

 I’ve learned some things in the last couple of years!
 Here are a few of my personal takeaways:

 You’ll Need to Find Your Own Groove